For patients

 Your score

 By looking at your breast tumor tissue, the test provides a score on a scale of 0-100.
-This indicates the chance of your breast cancer returning and the likelihood that you may benefit from chemotherapy.1,2,6*
+This indicates the chance of your breast cancer returning elsewhere in your body and the likelihood that you may benefit from chemotherapy.1,2,3,6*

 *A low Recurrence Score result does not mean there is no chance that your breast cancer will return, and a high Recurrence Score result does not mean that your breast cancer will definitely return.
 Your treatment decisions still depend on your unique situation and personal preferences.